-The University of Colorado Boulder Mechanical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET: http://www.abet.org.
+The University of Colorado Boulder Bachelor of Science degree in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET: http://www.abet.org.

 Program Educational Objectives and Student Outcomes

 Mechanical engineering is a broad engineering discipline that incorporates skills and expertise in the areas of design, manufacturing, mechanics and thermal sciences that are essential to most sectors of industry.

 Within the first three years after graduation, our alumni will have built on the educational foundation gained through our program by establishing themselves in professional careers and/or pursuing a graduate degree.
 In addition, within these three years, our alumni should have begun to generate new knowledge and/or exercise leadership in their positions.